orcnog/5etools-mirror-1.github.io/README.md

 6. Repeat the copy/paste/diff/fix process from #2 thru #5 until only your tweaks show up in the diff (they will show up as though they are to be reverted, but we won't revert them).

-7. Record each of your tweaks in the `patchManualChanges()` function in the appropriate converter script (example: sw5e/convertItems.js)
+7. Record each of your tweaks in the `patchManualChanges()` function in the appropriate converter script (example: sw5e/convertItems.js).
+This function is the new method; the old method is detailed below, and could still be useful.

 8. Save the script, and repeat steps #1 thru #3 above.
 You should end up with a diff showing no changes.

 9. Commit the updated script and the final updated JSON.

-10. In the CLI, type `npm run cobble` and press enter.
-This will port all of the new JSON updates into the other repo's JSON, which can then be uploaded to the live 5etools site as a homebrew source file.
+10. In the CLI, run `npm run cobble`.
+This will merge all of the new JSON updates into the other repo's corresponding JSON file, which can then be uploaded to the live 5etools site as a homebrew source file.
 ### Old Method:
 to apply custom items fixes (those not covered or incorrectly interpretted by the converter script), run one of these two commands, resolve issues, then try again:
 ```